Pmvita/SMB-Finance-OS/docs/contributing.md

 ## 📄 License

-By contributing to SMB Finance OS, you agree that your contributions will be licensed under the same license as the project.
+By contributing to Trident Financial OS, you agree that your contributions will be licensed under the same license as the project.

 ## 🆘 Need Help?